pradhanhitesh/LayoutParser-Install/README.md

 - Issue [#11040](https://github.com/tensorflow/models/issues/11040) : AttributeError: 'FreeTypeFont' object has no attribute 'getsize' (Pillow 10)
 - Issue [#161](https://github.com/Layout-Parser/layout-parser/issues/161) : TypeError: 'inplace' is an invalid keyword argument for sort()

+If the steps work out for you, consider ⭐ the repo.
 ## Installation Steps

 ### 1. Create and Activate a Virtual Environment